 The occupational therapist, Occupational therapy assistant, and OT/OTA students have their own state association, i.e. NDOTA (North Dakota Occupational Therapy Association).

 The NDOTA is a non-profit volunteer organization which provides a professional community for its members.
-The NDOTA is a state-based professional organization and public voice for the occupational therapy profession in the North Dakota.
+The NDOTA is a state-based professional organization and public voice for the occupational therapy profession in North Dakota.

 The main role of the association is to promote the occupational therapy profession, create public awareness, provide support to the therapist in continuing education and improve and maintain the quality of occupational therapy profession in the state of North Dakota.
 The NDOTA is an affiliated state body of the American Occupational therapy association.